pourroymatt750/watchbox-mtp/README.md

 - HTML
 - CSS
 - Python
 - Django
-- Django Docker
 - PostgreSQL
+- Deployed via Render

 ## Ice Box:
 - Add a feaure to allow user's to enter their buy/sell price and calculate their profit/loss